frankshearar/Home/NuGet-Restore-Manager.md

   * Csproj with package refs and CPS - restore projects are nominated by CPS.

 ### Open Issues
-- [ ] How to bootstrap N.R.M. on project open or new?
+- [ ] How to bootstrap NRM on project open or new?
 	- Mef component
 	- Second packagedef in vsix
 - [ ] How to get info from VS at bootstrap time?